ShrootBuck/ShrootBuck/README.md

 # Hi, I'm ShrootBuck

-I mainly do machine learning, but I do other stuff sometimes too.
+I mainly do ML with self-driving cars, but I do other stuff sometimes too.

 # Skills